-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on May 16, 2023.
-On May 17, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On May 18, 2023, the Registrar transmitted by email to the Center its verification response confirming that Respondent is listed as the registrant and providing the contact details.
-The Center sent an email communication to Complainant on May 19, 2023, providing further registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
-Complainant filed an amended Complaint in English on May 19, 2023.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on July 20, 2023.
+On July 21, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with The Domain Name.
+On July 24, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for The Domain Name which differed from the named Respondent (REDACTED FOR PRIVACY) and contact information in the Complaint.
+The Center sent an email communication to Complainant on August 10, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
+On the same day, the Center sent an email in English and Chinese regarding language of proceeding.
+Complainant filed an amended Complaint in English on August 16, 2023.